 If I may, that scenario sounds chillingly familiar.

 11. Christians have been here long before.
-And so the answer lies in the faith to which Jung kept insisting we return, namely, Christianity and the living experience of God that this faith makes possible.
+And so the answers lie in the faith to which Jung kept insisting we return, namely, Christianity and the living experience of God that this faith makes possible.
 Yes, Jung did much to open up the West to Eastern realities, but as his famous dream in India revealed to him, Westerners best pursue wholeness within Christianity, not elsewhere.
 For in this treasure house (the church) the riches we need are still stored.
 As Jung beautifully elucidates,

 In the hermeneutic language of the Fathers the Church possesses a rich store of analogies with the individual and spontaneous products to be found in psychology....
 It stands to reason that the expressions of the unconscious are natural and not formulated dogmatically; they are exactly like the patristic allegories which draw the whole of nature into the orbit of their amplifications.
 If these present us with some astonishing allegoriae Christi, we find much the same sort of thing in the psychology of the unconscious.